tahayunusdemir/Web-Programming-Final-Project/Sprint3.md

-# Sprint 3: Implementation of Renewable Energy Production Monitoring
+# Implementation of Renewable Energy Production Monitoring
 This functionality should only be accessible to users associated with the 'Operations Manager' role.
 Customer data must be read from a Mock API that provides random numbers representative of the readings.

+# Accounting for Energy Credits
 This functionality should only be accessible to users associated with the 'Operations Manager' role.

 ## System Architecture